v2fly/v2fly-github-io/docs/en_US/config/protocols/socks.md

 > `users`: \[ [UserObject](#userobject) \]

 List of users, where each element is a user configuration.
-If there are any valid configuration available, the Socks client will use this user information for authentication; if not specified, no authentication will be performed.
+If there are any valid configuration available, the SOCKS client will use this user information for authentication; if not specified, no authentication will be performed.

 ### UserObject